awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-validation-test.md

 Authorization: AWS4-HMAC-SHA256 Credential={access_key_ID}/20170306/us-east-1/apigateway/aws4_request, SignedHeaders=content-length;content-type;host;x-amz-date, Signature={sig4_hash}
 ```

- You can ignore the `?extensions=validators` query parameter, if you do not want to download the Swagger specifications related to the request validation\.
+ You can ignore the `?extensions=validators` query parameter, if you do not want to download the OpenAPI specifications related to the request validation\.

 **To test request validation using the API Gateway REST API calls**